-2.40 The Council's Housing and Homelessness Strategy sets out the plans for its housing and homelessness services for the period 2019-2022.

-- 2.41 The Strategy focuses on five key themes, each of which plays an integral part in providing housing for the borough:

-- Building more homes.

-- Proud of our council housing.

-- Improving standards for private renters.

-- Tackling homelessness and rough sleeping.

-- Supporting vulnerable residents.

-- 2.42 The Strategy aims to meet and if possible exceed the Council's house building targets, including for affordable housing, within the adopted Local Plan.
-As part of meeting these targets the Council has put in place development and regeneration programmes to accelerate affordable housing provision to deliver 5,500 homes.
-This includes estate regeneration projects at York Road/Winstanley and Roehampton and the delivery of new homes on Council owned land.
+- 2.42 The Council's Housing and Homelessness Strategy sets out the plans for its housing and homelessness services for the period 2023-2028. - 2.43 The Strategy focuses on five key themes, each of which plays an integral part in providing housing for the borough: - Deliver for our council tenants and leaseholders. - Building more homes. - Improving standards for private renters. - Tackling homelessness and rough sleeping. - Supporting residents with Additional Needs. - 2.44 The Strategy aims to meet and if possible exceed the Council's house building targets, including for affordable housing, within the adopted Local Plan.
+In line with the Housing and Homelessness Strategy, the Council is committed to building thousands of new affordable homes itself, including 1,000 homes for council rent as part of its Homes for Wandsworth developments and ambitious estate regeneration projects such as the Alton Renewal Plan, and to working with partners including private developers to maximise the delivery of affordable housing, achieving 50% on sites wherever possible and prioritising the delivery of Social Rented housing wherever possible.